QuintillionWays/Card-Swipe-Task-Game/README.md

 # Card-Swipe-Task-Game
-A Recreation of the Among Us Card Swipe Task with 3-D printable Model
+A Recreation of the Among Us Card Swipe Task with 3-D printable model